THE MYSTICAL WORLD OF LOLA MONTES SCHNABEL: ART AS FREEDOM OF IMAGINATION, MEDITATION AND CONNECTION

 ON INTERVIEWS AND EXHIBITIONS

-A lot of journalists just say stuff they find on line or preconceive out of laziness.
+A lot of journalists just say stuff they find on-line or preconceived out of laziness.
 And so it’s happened.
 That is why I would rather interview myself.

 Because even now this takes time and thought and energy and if anyone is going to read this it better have meaning not gossip.

-The world is filled with peering into people’s personal lives because no one wants to describe the work or engage in something a little more interesting then what social media has programmed the mind set of the general public.
+The world is filled with peering into people’s personal lives because no one wants to describe the work or engage in something a little more interesting than what social media has programmed the mind-set of the public.

 Also because there are so many questions that never are asked.

 About what an artist goes through to continue to make things no matter who is there to receive them.